ml-archive/blog/source/_posts/2016-11-08-DroidCon-London-2016.md

 To further improve that, Facebook has created a custom build tool called _Buck_ around the module structure they depend on for fast deployment.

+Going over all the tools Facebook uses, Infer got a mention as well.
+I head about this a year or so ago, but now that we at Nodes are beginning to integrate CI on client apps, this is super relevant.

+[Infer](http://fbinfer.com/) is a static code analyzer and will correct and point out issues and possible runtime crashes.
+Definately something we want in our CI toolchain.

 Fun side story at the lunch tables: Facebook apparently had so many commits on their repo that they had a hash collision between two commits.